Top-rated local movers that handle Orlando to Buffalo moves

 - Buffalo’s population is about 10% less than Orlando.

-- Buffalo's public transportation has a score of 7 out of 10 versus Orlando's lower score of 6.
+- Buffalo’s public transportation score of 7 out of 10 is higher than Orlando’s score of 6.

 - Buffalo is more walkable than Orlando with a score of 67 out of 100 vs Orlando’s 41 out of 100.

 - With a score of 63 out of 100, Buffalo is more bike-friendly than Orlando, which has a score of 57 out of 100.
-The higher a city's score, the more suited they are to safely accommodating cyclists.
+The higher a city’s score, the more suited it is to safely accommodating cyclists.

 - Buffalo’s crime rate is lower than Orlando with a score of 8.0 compared to Orlando’s 49.57.
 This means that Buffalo neighborhoods are safer than 8.0% of all U.S. neighborhoods, and Orlando neighborhoods are safer than 49.57%.

-Other things to consider for your Orlando vs. Buffalo move
+Other things to consider for your Orlando to Buffalo move

 - Truck parking permits: Some cities require parking permits for large vehicles and moving trucks.
 Find out if you need any parking permits ahead of time.